-Alternatively a Police Officer may attend your home address or place of work to conduct a voluntary interview under caution – known as a Caution Plus Three interview.
+Alternatively a police officer may attend your home address or place of work to conduct a voluntary police interview under caution – known as a Caution Plus Three interview.

-Whether you are interviewed at the police station or at home or work, it is advisable to obtain expert legal representation as this can often mean the difference between being charged for a road traffic offence or not.
+Whether you are interviewed at the police station or at home or work, it is advisable to obtain expert legal representation as this can often mean the difference between being charged for a road traffic offence or being cleared.

-Representation at the Police Station, in most circumstances, is free of charge and can be arranged by simply contacting us.
 You can be arrested for a number of driving offences including dangerous driving, drunk driving and other road traffic offences.
-Whatever offence you are arrested for, your entitlement to free and independent legal advice remains.
+Whichever driving offence you are arrested for, your entitlement to independent legal advice remains.

-Lawtons will take all of the stress out of your situation.
-We can arrange for you to attend a Police interview at a convenient time that suits you, often without the need for you to be arrested, reducing the risk that an arrest may show up on a criminal records check and which may affect your current and/or future employment.
+If you instruct a specialist solicitor from Lawtons, we can arrange for you to attend a police interview at a convenient time that suits you, often without the need for you to be arrested.
+This can reduce the risk of an arrest showing up on a criminal records check and which may affect your current and/or future employment.

-We can make sure that one of our team of traffic offence solicitors is able to attend the police station with you, so you can be sure that you receive expert advice from the earliest stage of your case.
-Contact us now to receive immediate road traffic legal help.
+We can make sure that one of our team of specialist traffic offence solicitors is able to attend the police station with you, so you can be assured that you will receive expert advice from the earliest stage of your case.
+Contact us now to receive immediate legal assistance.

 Lawtons solicitors can also offer advice on what happens after you have been questioned by the police under caution.
 Contact us for more information.